Manu National Park Amazon Rainforest

 From the mountains, we will drive into the Amazon Basin where we will follow the Madre de Dios and Manu River in motorized canoes.
 We will stay at riverside eco-lodges where we will spend our days watching hundreds of macaws, scouting for giant river otters, watching capybaras swim, and conducting night hikes in search of boas, anacondas, dart frogs, and tarantulas.
 This trip is like no other and offers an engaging blend of wildlife, culture, and conservation.

-What To Know
+What to Know

 Macro Photography

-Workshop Faculty / International Travel Provider
+Workshop Faculty and Travel Provider

 Ian Segebarth